How many animals are used and for what?

 Isn't it hypocritical of people who say they are opposed to animal experiments to take drugs which have been tested on animals?

 Not at all.
 Those opposed to animal experiments would rather choose drugs which have not been tested on animals, just as they choose to buy non-animal-tested cosmetics.
 But because all pharmaceutical products are tested on animals, we have no choice if we wish to use them.
 However, the volume of drugs being consumed in ‘developed’ countries is now a major cause of death and injury.
-We should apply more personal and political resources into health promotion and consider the growing range of holistic treatments, such as herbalism, homeopathy, acupuncture and osteopathy.

 Where animal tested medicines work safely and effectively, it is despite animal tests, not because of them.

 Would you rather let your child die than support animal experiments?